 How does this link to esports?

 Additionally, the idea of enjoyment through a sport cannot solely be seen as “addiction”, where in other sports, like basketball for example, children are seen to be playing the sport for hours without end as well.
 It has been debated that a video gamer does not have the highest odds of becoming a professional video game player, however, in comparison to other sports, the odds may not differ as much.
-In basketball, according to research, high school senior players who attempt to participate in NCAA men’s basketball (the college level/standard of basketball in the US) have less than 2.9 percent of a chance of making a college team – that is one in 35.
-Moreover, the odds for an NCAA student of being drafted by NBA team is less than 1.4 percent – that is one in 75.
+In basketball, according to research, high school players who already compete in high school collectively have less than a 4% chance of making a college team in the NCAA men’s basketball league, which includes Divisions I, II and III.
+The odds then of being draft eligible, let alone actually being draft becomes quite slim.
+Moreover, the odds for an NCAA student of being drafted by NBA team is approximately 1.2 percent, of the roughly 18,700 male basketball students, only 4150 are expected to be eligible for the draft, and a further 50 expected to be drafted.

 When a player can gain financial independence at 18 years old, it is an opportunity very few would reject